ydkhatri/nska_deserialize/README.md

 ```

 #### Change log
+**v1.3.3**
+Fixes an issue with CF$UID conversion, this was not being applied to all plists resulting in empty output for certain plists.
+Python 3.12 compatible and tested.

 **v1.3.2**
-Version 1.3.2 adds NSUUID type to ccl_bplist, which should remove at least some exceptions related to `unhashable type: 'NsKeyedArchiverDictionary'`
+Adds NSUUID type to ccl_bplist, which should remove at least some exceptions related to `unhashable type: 'NsKeyedArchiverDictionary'`.

 **v1.3.1**
-Version 1.3.1 is python 3.9 compatible (earlier versions of library may have problems with XML plists on python 3.9)
+Python 3.9 compatible (earlier versions of library may have problems with XML plists on python 3.9).

 **v1.2**
-Support for macOS Big Sur plists, some have hexadecimal integers in XML, which caused problems with underlying plist parsers
+Support for macOS Big Sur plists, some have hexadecimal integers in XML, which caused problems with underlying plist parsers.